Redocly/redocly-cli/docs/guides/hide-apis.md

 Let's explain what's going on here.
 The `apis` object contains a collection of our APIs.
 The `internal@latest` matches the expected configuration `{name@version}` pattern for each API.
-The `root` is the path to the root of the API definition.
+The `root` is the path to the root of the API description.

 We only have one root API file (`sample.yaml`), but we want to generate two APIs from that SSOT.
 To do that, we add another API to the API section.